MBtech/rethinking-serverless/input/README.md

 2. `ocr` contains images used for `ocr` application
 3. `videos` contains videos used for `transcode` and `s3` applications

+**Note**: For Linpack we simply use the input matrix size so there is no input data file for it

 ## Default data
 The research uses one input as a default (representative) for the analysis.
 Following are the default inputs for each type of data: